 When Is the Nightlife Best?

-May and October -- Some venues are open but the full nightlife scene requires peak season.
-Bars in town operate, but the beach clubs may not be at full capacity.
+May and October.
+Some venues are open but the full nightlife scene requires peak season.
+Bars in town operate, but Paradise Beach and Super Paradise may not be at full capacity.

 What Should You Know?